d-beck/shopify-partner-agreement/shopify-partner-terms.md

 **“Application”** or **“App”** is defined in the Shopify API Terms.

+**“Associated Developer”** means any individual or entity (i) that, directly or indirectly, Controls an App Developer, is Controlled by an App Developer, or is under another individual’s or entity’s common Control with an App Developer (where **"Control"** means owning 50% or more of the voting rights or ownership interests in the entity); or (ii) is otherwise designated as an Associated Developer of an App Developer through certain other criteria prescribed by Shopify, at its sole discretion, from time to time.

+**“Associated Developer Account”** means (i) all Partner Accounts that an App Developer has registered for via the Shopify Developer program page; and (ii) any Partner Account that an Associated Developer of an App Developer has registered for via the Shopify Developer program page.

+**"Associated Theme Developer"** means any individual or entity (i) that, directly or indirectly, Controls a Theme Developer, is Controlled by a Theme Developer, or is under another individual’s or entity’s common Control with a Theme Developer (where **“Control”** means owning 50% or more of the voting rights or ownership interests in the entity); or (ii) is otherwise designated as an Associated Developer of a Theme Developer through certain other criteria prescribed by Shopify, at its sole discretion, from time to time.

+**“Associated Theme Developer Account”** means (i) all Partner Accounts that a Theme Developer has registered for via the Shopify Developer program page; and (ii) any Partner Account that an Associated Theme Developer of a Theme Developer has registered for via the Shopify Developer program page.

 **“Channel Program”** means Shopify’s sales channel program that allows Channel Developers to build a Channel Application using the Sales Channel SDK.

 **“Customer”** means any individual that visits or transacts via the Merchant Store.